 Where can I get the morning after pill?

-- ellaOne: can be taken up to 5 days after unprotected sex and is thought to be more effective than Levonelle 1500 if taken after the initial 24 hours have passed
+ellaOne can be taken up to five days after unprotected sex and is thought to be more effective than Levonorgestrel if taken after the initial 24 hours have passed.

 If you want to get hold of the morning after pill quickly, you can go into most high street pharmacies and buy it over the counter.
-They typically offer both Levonelle and ellaOne.
+They typically offer both Levonorgestrel (sometimes known as Levonelle) and ellaOne.

 You cannot get the emergency IUD fitted at a high street pharmacy, but the pharmacist will have advice about where you could go for that service.

 Getting a prescription for the morning after pill through your GP also makes it free on the NHS.
 Typically, you can get both types of morning after pill (Levonorgestrel and ellaOne) from GP surgeries, and sometimes an emergency copper coil.